lindsey-fullstackdev/lindsey-fullstackdev/README.md

 ### 🐾 [Pawsitive Placements](https://github.com/lindseystead/pawsitive-placements)
 **PHP • MySQL • Bootstrap**
-A full-stack pet rehoming and adoption platform connecting owners with adopters.
+A full-stack pet rehoming and adoption platform that serves to become a centralized onlike system that connects pet owners with new homes.
 > Designed the complete SQL database schema and backend logic, implemented secure authentication, image uploads, and intelligent matching filters.
 Deployed as a live, production-ready web application.